pscholl/PyAV/tutorials/05_video.md

     (23, 1024, 576, 3)

  each yield of the generator returns a list of rgb24 encoded videoframes of the given width x height x rgb.
+You should not that even though that the video has a frame-rate of 24Hz, there can be less frames returned per window when the video has missing frames.
+These will not be interpolated.